danielneil/Shark-Brokers/README.md

 This is the demo broker.

-Buying and selling activity is conducted using a virtualised market.
+Buying and selling occurs using a simulated market.

 ```
 check_price.py - gets the price of the equity, and compares it with the previous price.